GlitchLinux/Linux-ISO-Downloads_URL-Collection/README.md

 ## Devuan
 - [Devuan 6.0](https://mirror.leaseweb.com/devuan/devuan_excalibur/installer-iso/devuan_excalibur_6.0-202406250952_amd64_desktop.iso)

-These additions cover a wide range of use cases and preferences, ensuring a comprehensive collection of Linux distributions.

 ## Contributions

 Feel free to contribute to this repository by submitting pull requests with additional links or updates to existing ones.
 Please ensure all URLs are verified and up-to-date.